-Constructs a new Cursor Object with the given name using the connection.
+Constructs a new Cursor Object with the given name using the connection and initializes any provided cursor options.

-If no name is given, the ODBC driver will determine a unique name on its own.
+If no name is given, the ODBC driver or database backend will determine a unique name on its own.
 You can query this name with cursor.getcursorname() (see the Cursor Object section 7).